 The 2018 Guidelines outline that subject to compliance with the dual aspect ratios specified in these guidelines and building regulations particularly in relation to fire safety, it is a specific planning policy requirement that up to 12 no. apartments per floor per individual stair/lift core may be provided in apartment schemes.

-The proposed development complies with this aspect of the guidelines, with a maximum of 11 no. apartments proposed per floor.
+The proposed development complies with this aspect of the guidelines.